edelabar/ericdelabar.com/_posts/outdated/2008-05-30-programming-in-pants.markdown

 ---
 layout: post
-title: Programming In Pants by Eric DeLabar
+title: Programming In Pants
 metadesc:
 class: post disclaimer
 changefreq: never
 priority: 0.4
-category: outdated
+categories: [outdated, programming, soap box, thoughts]
 ---
-# Programming In Pants

 This topic has been bouncing around my head for a while, but [an article I stumbled across on Digg](http://itmanagement.earthweb.com/career/article.php/3749841) brought it to the front.
 In this article the author states: